moosetechnology/moosetechnology.github.io/src/content/docs/blog/2024-04-01-transformation-first.md

 ## Preface

-This little transformation journey will be divided into two blog posts.
+This little transformation journey will be divided into three blog posts.
 We will see how to build a simple transformation tool, with each post focusing on a different aspect:

 - First post : Locating entities and nodes to transform
-- Second post : Creating AST copies and AST nodes to make a transformation {::comment}
+- Second post : Creating AST copies and AST nodes to make a transformation
-- Final post : Viewing and editing our transformation, and applying it to the source files {:/comment}
+- Final post : Viewing and editing our transformation, and applying it to the source files

-Throughout those two posts, we will follow a simple transformation scenario, based on the software ArgoUML, an open-source Java project used in this [wiki](/beginners/moose-in-action).
+Throughout those three posts, we will follow a simple transformation scenario, based on the software ArgoUML, an open-source Java project used in this [wiki](/beginners/moose-in-action).
 The first step is to create the model for the software, using the [sources](https://github.com/argouml-tigris-org/argouml/releases/download/VERSION_0_34/ArgoUML-0.34-src.zip) and [libraries](https://github.com/argouml-tigris-org/argouml/releases/download/VERSION_0_34/ArgoUML-0.34-libs.zip) available on that wiki post, but creating the model on the latest stable version of [VerveineJ](moose-wiki/Developers/Parsers/VerveineJ).

 Using the available Docker image, this command (on Windows) will create the model and store it in the sources repository :